 8- Leave business gatherings early

-When the trip is business related, remember that you don’t have to partake in happy hour or go to receptions and parties, but if you do, it's okay to leave early.
-When you are at the social gathering for business, show up first and leave early.
-It doesn’t matter if you are there for 5 minutes or two hours you still get the same amount of credit.
+When the trip is business-related, remember that you don’t have to partake in happy hour or go to receptions and parties, but if you do, it’s okay to leave early.
+When you are at the social gathering for business, show up first, and leave early.
+It doesn’t matter if you are there for 5 minutes or two hours.
+You still get the same amount of credit.
 Be pleasant, say hello to those hosting the party, and wish them the best when you leave.
-It's always a bonus knowing you went before the alcohol started to get passed around.
-Plus you never have to guess if you embarrassed yourself the next morning.
+It’s always a bonus, knowing you went before the alcohol started to get passed around.
+Plus, you never have to guess if you embarrassed yourself the next morning.

 9 – Prepare for emotional family visits

-Family visits for weddings, birthdays, reunions, and funerals can always be fun, but always seem to be stressed with intensified emotions.
+Family visits for weddings, birthdays, reunions, and funerals can always be fun, but still, seem to be stressed with intensified emotions.
 These emotions can be troublesome to your recovery.
-Before you leave for your trip, plan with your recovery coach what you should do if there is family drama.
-Practice what you'll say and how you should handle relatives who might trigger emotional feelings.
+Before you leave for your trip, plan with your recovery coach what you should do if there is a family drama.
+Practice what you’ll say and how you should handle relatives who might trigger emotional feelings.
 Be ready to excuse yourself if you feel overwhelmed.
 Call your coach before you arrive, during the event, and immediately after.
-It's necessary to make a connection with your recovery network to help you maintain your composure.
+It’s necessary to make a connection with your recovery network to help you maintain your composure.

 10- In a pinch, turn to technology.

 The internet has a wealth of recovery resources and apps.
-You can download several apps to take along with you on your trip in case you feel stressed out and can't get to a meeting or the meeting you found is not to your liking.
+You can download several apps to take along with you on your trip in case you feel stressed out and can’t get to a meeting, or the meeting you found is not to your liking.
 Tod Dodge, a Recovery Coach with Lighthouse 365, shared a profound tip with me several weeks ago that I wish I had heard much sooner.
-He said, “If you are at a meeting and you don't like the message being said, the environment, or the messengers, get up and leave.
+He said, “If you are at a meeting and you don’t like the message being said, the environment, or the messengers, get up and leave.
 Find a new meeting before you let resentment start to build up.”

-When you have a smartphone you can always be connected to a support network through several apps you can try include:
+When you have a smartphone, you can always be connected to a support network through several apps you can try include:

 11 – Plan for sober activities